 Some simple sewing skills are necessary to complete the valance.
 First, cut off the bedskirt sides to the desired hanging length (mine is 9″, with actual length 8″ + 1″ for top hemmed edge).
 Then, shorten them to the width of you barn wood piece, but also add about an extra 1.5″ per nail width-wise so that it would have a ruffle effect once hung.

 Fold side edge of valance in a half inch, press.
-Fold again on itself another half inch, and press to get the finished edge.
+Afte that, fold again on itself another half inch, and press to get the finished edge.
 Now, fold the top edge of valance half inch down and press with iron.
 Fold again another half inch and press again.